ED questions Rahul Gandhi in National Herald money laundering case | Law-Order

 The agency has questioned senior Congress leaders Mallikarjun Kharge and Pawan Bansal in April as part of the investigation.

-The ED recently registered a fresh case under the criminal provisions of the PMLA after a trial court here took cognizance of an Income Tax Department probe against Young Indian Pvt Ltd based on a private criminal complaint filed by BJP MP Subramanian Swamy in 2013.
+The ED recently registered a fresh case under the criminal provisions of the PMLA after a trial court here took cognisance of an Income Tax Department probe against Young Indian Pvt Ltd on the basis of a private criminal complaint filed by BJP MP Subramanian Swamy in 2013.

 The Congress party had called the ED action ''vendetta''.
 It has termed the charges ''fake and baseless'' and added that the summonses to the Gandhis were part of the BJP's ''vendetta politics''.